 So what has this got to do with web design?

 It means no matter how much technology changes we are aiming our product at Human Beings, this is who we design for!

 The same guys who were chasing mammoths with spears, dancing to make it rain, burning epileptics as witches, sacrificing chickens to the fire gods, jumping out of a long-boat and raiding villages.

 Our species will always have a low attention span, look for the easiest way to do something, be swayed by pretty colours and will find garish overcooked colours and sudden loud noises off-putting unless they are under 5.

 No matter how high their IQ this is how they will approach your website.
 Design for it.

 They won't want to do too much work getting around your site and want information spoon-fed to them, and their going to want freebies.

-Forget designing for the highly cultured discerning individual, that's not who we design for.
-If Mr. Clever wants your stuff he will find you and he wants an easy time browsing your site too.
+Forget designing for the highly cultured discerning person, that's not who we design for.
+If Mr Clever wants your stuff he will find you and he wants an easy time browsing your site too.